-This programme, which is validated by QQI/HETAC at Level 8 on the National Framework of Qualifications, will be delivered completely blended meaning classes are online with a mix of weekend study blocks, fostering a seamless and flexible learning experience.
+This programme, which is validated by QQI/HETAC at Level 8 on the National Framework of Qualifications, is delivered completely blended, meaning classes are online with a mix of weekend lectures (roughly once a month), fostering a seamless and flexible learning experience.

 Embracing Blended Learning

-As a result of offering this blended law degree, Griffith College will be opening up access and therefore breaking down many barriers to those, who for either geographical, professional or personal reasons, would not otherwise have been in a position to study a law degree.
+By offering this blended law degree, Griffith College opens up access and therefore breaks down many barriers to those who, for either geographical, professional or personal reasons, would not otherwise have been in a position to study a law degree.

-Since 1998 Griffith College Law School has been fostering a close student community through small class sizes and excellent pastoral care, promoting a culture of commitment to enhanced teaching and learning, and this will continue on our LL.B. blended learning degree programme.
+Since 1998, Griffith College Law School has been fostering a close student community through small class sizes and excellent pastoral care, promoting a culture of commitment to enhanced teaching and learning, and this continues on in our LL.B. blended learning degree programme.

 How Is The Blended LL.B.
 Course Delivered?

-Our team of educators are committed to underpinning the learning experience with a pedagogically robust approach.
-With this blended programme, students will avail of flexible, well-structured and focused, higher level learning.
-Our aim is to promote access to legal education which will create exciting opportunities for the learner, now and into the future.
+Our team of educators are committed to underpinning the learning experience with a robust approach.
+With this blended programme, students have access to a flexible, well-structured, and prestigious learning experience.
+Our aim is to promote access to legal education, creating exciting opportunities for the learner, now and into the future.

-The delivery of the modules will follow the same structure, content and assessment as those physically attending the day and evening law degree programme.
+The delivery of the modules follows the same structure, content and assessment as those for students physically attending the day and evening law degree programme.
 Therefore, all students, online or otherwise, will complete the same assessments and examinations.
-The main difference will be in how the learning is communicated, taught and facilitated.
-Students of the blended law degree programme will engage with the virtual learning environment with dedicated support at all levels to optimise the learning experience for all, they will also attend weekend blocks to allow them the contact needed with the lecturing team and fellow learners.
+The main difference is in how the learning is communicated, taught and facilitated.
+Students of the blended law degree programme engage with the virtual learning environment with dedicated support at all levels to optimise the learning experience for all.
+They will also attend weekend blocks (roughly once a month) to allow them the contact needed with the lecturing team and fellow learners.

-The learning experience will consist of weekly lecture video podcasts alongside various activities.
-Activities will vary from research using websites and e-journals, to online quizzes, and from Wiki projects and blogging to interactive discussion forums.
+The learning experience consists of weekly lecture video podcasts alongside various activities.
+Activities will vary from research using websites and e-journals to online quizzes, and from Wiki projects and blogging to interactive discussion forums.

-As a student, your learning experience will be seamless and rich with online participation and engagement.
-Therefore, collaboration with your fellow students will form a central part to the learning experience, inculcating the sense of student community which Griffith College prides itself on.
-This community experience will be enhanced through studying via the blended learning option students choose the programme for similar reasons, such as busy lifestyles, but your lecturing team will ensure full participation and communications from the very beginning of your study.
-For example, every four weeks all students will be required to participate in a live seminar online where you will engage in a tutorial style discussion with your lecturer and fellow classmates.
-Additionally, the online experience will be extremely well structured and clustered in a way to ensure easy access and navigation of learning resources.
+Students choose the programme for similar reasons, such as busy lifestyles, but your lecturing team will ensure full participation and communications from the very beginning of your study.
+For example, every four weeks all students are required to participate in a live seminar online where you will engage in a tutorial-style discussion with your lecturer and fellow classmates.
+Additionally, the online experience is extremely well structured and clustered in a way to ensure easy access and navigation of learning resources.

 So, What Is Required In Order To Take Part In This Blended Law Degree Programme?

-A good laptop, access to broadband, and importantly, motivation, discipline and a commitment to succeed.
+A good laptop, access to broadband, and most importantly, motivation, discipline and a commitment to succeed.

 How To Apply For The Blended LL.B.